 Application : Applied

-Explanation on application of the practice : The Notice of Annual General Meeting - "AGM" - is (as per normal practice) issued by the end of April in every year.
+Explanation on application of the practice •• The Notice of Annual General Meeting - "AGM" - is (as per normal practice) issued by the end of April in every year.
 The AGM is normally held in June of the same year.
 As such more than 28 days' notice is generally given to ensure shareholders have sufficient time read and understand the Notice, proposed resolutions and the contents of information (including and circulars) provided with said notice.
 The time also enables the shareholders to make arrangements to attend or send a proxy to the AGM.
-This year the Notice of Annual General Meeting is dated 26 April 2024 and the Annual General Meeting will be held on 13 June 2024, therefore meeting the 28 days prior to meeting notice period requirement.
+This year the Notice of Annual General Meeting is dated 25 April 2025

+and the Annual General Meeting will be held on 17 June 2025, therefore meeting the 28 days prior to meeting notice period requirement.

-Explanation for :
+Explanation for departure :

-departure

-Large companies are red quir red to complete the columns below.
-Non-large companies are encouraged

-to complete the column s be elow.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :